jisqyv/MIT/index.md

       - title: Use case Benchmarking (CISO)
         text1: How does our security posture compare to other firms in the sector?
         text2: Where are our stronger and weaker points relative to our peers?
-		text3: 'Our benchmarking platform allows firms to compare privately their security defense posture to other firms both within an industry and across the entire market using more than 100 security controls.
-SCRAM benchmarks allow firms to identify potential gaps in defensive coverage and evaluate the adoption of emerging technologies and defensive strategies.'
+		text3: Our benchmarking platform allows firms to compare privately their security defense posture to other firms both within an industry and across the entire market using more than 100 security controls.
+SCRAM benchmarks allow firms to identify potential gaps in defensive coverage and evaluate the adoption of emerging technologies and defensive strategies.

       - title: Return on investment (CISO, CFO)
         text1: Which security investments will have the largest return on investment?
         text2: Given our current security stance, which
-		text3: 'SCRAM’s return on investment data helps CISOs and CFOs guide security investments toward security controls with the largest real-world monetary losses resulting from successful attacks.
-Participating firms receive actionable intelligence and rankings detailing aggregated losses by security control that can be used to target specific security investments.'
+		text3: SCRAM’s return on investment data helps CISOs and CFOs guide security investments toward security controls with the largest real-world monetary losses resulting from successful attacks.
+Participating firms receive actionable intelligence and rankings detailing aggregated losses by security control that can be used to target specific security investments.